by Jessica Thurston

 - You may ask someone who will be attending the meeting to serve as your proxy

 - A meeting attendee is only permitted to serve as a proxy for one member

-- Upon presenting your verification, you will be provided with an additional ballot, which you must fill out according to the wishes of the person for whom you're serving as a proxy
+- We will make note of this, and during the meeting, you will receive the email to vote on their behalf, which you must do according to the wishes of the person for whom you’re serving as a proxy

 - Need help finding a proxy?
 Email [email protected] and we'll help.